Protonk/sr-characters/New/complete/wizard.md

 ####Role:

 Magical weapon.
-I get 9 magic AND 7 spellcasting (16), as well as +2 for combat or health spells.
-He resists drain at 11.
+I get 9 magic AND 7 spellcasting (16), +4 for combat spells.
+Resists drain at 11 and counterspells combat spells at 17.

-I had a lot of karma to play with.
-I spent a bunch on foci (keeping in mind the various limits) and two spells, leaving just enough (2) to boost contacts.
-I'm going to say this guy lives in everett but is in driving distances of some appropriate lodges.
+I had a bit of karma to play with.
+I spent it on a focus, leaving just enough (2) to boost contacts.
 Skill groups are spread out.
 I don't want to be forced to default on stuff where I could be getting a decent attribute bonus.

-Adding another specialization (or taking an appropriate initiate grade) could make this guy very powerful.
-If they survived five or ten good runs, they'd be a singular wizard.
+Even sustaining an increased reflexes I'm at 18 to hit for combat spells.
+Increased willpower isn't worth it.
+I need force 6 to meet the minimum and the bonus is *net* hits.
+I could cheese this with edge and roll a force 1 increased willpower, but I don't super want to do that.

 ####Human
 ____